 No. Riding strategy is at team discretion.

-What are the timing stations?
+What /Where are the timing stations?

 We have endeavoured to ensure that there is adequate GPS (and cell phone) coverage at each timing station for efficient data upload.
 Please be aware that while each timing station has cell phone coverage it may not extend past that point.
 THIS IS NOT A REQUIREMENT FOR SOLO OR GROUP UNSUPPORTED PARTICIPANTS

-Will the race be marshalled?
+Will the event be marshalled?

 On junctions etc NO, but we will have checkers out on route to make sure the rules are been abided.